adiantek/FurniFab/.github/BUILDING.md

 ### Cutting management module

-Cutting management module is a Rust library that is responsible for calculating optimal schedule for cutting of the materials.
+Cutting management module is a Rust library that is responsible for calculating schedule for cutting materials.

 #### Algorithms